cadendengel/FiberSync/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 -  in progress

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:

 *	Gather users or "beta testers" to collect usability features
 *	Address hosting and server resource concerns